 Get out of your comfort zone.
 It’s not fair to write off entire genres.
 Just because you didn’t like Lord of the Rings doesn’t mean you will dislike all fantasy and adventure novels.

 Finally!
 School is almost over and soon you will have time to read whatever you want.
 It's hard to know where to start though - a lot of new books have come out while you've been toiling away at senior essays, standardized testing, and textbooks.

-SYNC is a free summer audiobook program for teens and starting April 27, 2017 you can download two complete audiobook mp3s every week!
+SYNC is a free summer audiobook program for teens 13+ and starting April 26, 2018, you can download two complete audiobooks a week - based on weekly themes.
 Titles are delivered through the OverDrive app (which you may already be familiar with if you borrow eBooks and audio eBooks from Denver Public Library).
-Download the app in advance to whichever device you anticipate listening on and be ready to go!